3,000 tpa ERMS SR Demonstration Plant

 Kooragang Island Plant 1998

-In early 1998, Austpac Resources adapted a decommissioned hydrofluoric acid plant on Kooragang Island in Newcastle NSW to serve as the site of the Company’s 3,000 tonnes per annum ERMS SR Synthetic Rutile Demonstration Plant.
+In early 1998, Austpac adapted a decommissioned hydrofluoric acid plant on Kooragang Island in Newcastle NSW to serve as the site of the Company’s 3,000 tonnes per annum ERMS SR Synthetic Rutile Demonstration Plant.
 The removal of a variety of old equipment from the site provided an open six storey framework to begin the construction of pilot plant facilities for the development of the Company’s technologies.

 In 2000, three roasters were installed in the plant.
 They could be operated individually or in a series, using solid, liquid or gaseous fuels, which provided more flexibility to the roasting operations.